ajanderson1/ff_poc_elevenlabs_flowreader/README.md

 Keyboard shortcuts are disabled when typing in input fields.

-### Visual Debugging
+### Visual Feedback
-- Color-coded highlighting shows meaning block boundaries
+- Colored underlines show meaning block boundaries when translations are visible
 - Each block gets a distinct color for easy differentiation
-- Toggle visibility via the "Enable Meaning Blocks" setting

 ## Installation